 The buses also do not have toilets onboard so use the bathroom before boarding.
 Long journeys will have rest stops thankfully so you don't have to be preoccupied with that desperate need for the toilet the entire ride.

 Top tip: Buy your ticket in advance if you plan to travel on the weekends or holiday periods.
 Saves the drama of lining up in the crowds and ensures you have a seat.

 South Korea has two ferry networks: domestic and international.
-The international ferries travel to China, Japan and Russia, each leaving from different ports.
+The international ferries travel to China, Japan, and Russia, each leaving from different ports.
 If you're not in a hurry to get to a destination, or would like a more scenic way of traveling, this could be an option for you.
-A ferry from Busan to Fukuoka, Japan can take as little as 2 hours one way, whereas if you plan to hit up Vladivostok in Russia, it will take you 16 hours from Donghae.
+A ferry from Busan to Fukuoka, Japan can take as little as two hours one way, whereas if you plan to hit up Vladivostok in Russia, it will take you 16 hours from Donghae.

 Domestically, there are hundreds of ferries servicing islands off the South Korean mainland including the popular volcanic island of Jeju.
-Jeju-Do is a UNESCO World Heritage site, global geopark and biosphere reserve; with around 9 million people visiting it for its beautiful scenery, relaxation and outdoor activities such as hiking, swimming and scuba diving.
+Jeju-Do is a UNESCO World Heritage site, global geopark and biosphere reserve; with around 9 million people visiting it for its beautiful scenery, relaxation and outdoor activities such as hiking, swimming, and scuba diving.

 Island hopping is also a great way to take a day trip from the mainland plus experience the authentic culture of South Korea.